Maruti Suzuki Alto: Third generation (2022)

 The Alto K10 was launched in India as a new generation on 18 August 2022 after two years of hiatus.
 It is built on the HEARTECT platform shared with the S-Presso.

 Safety

-Maruti Alto K10 rated 2 star for adults and 0 stars for toddlers in Global NCAP under its new protocol (similar to Bharat NCAP, based on Latin NCAP 2016) in 2023.
+Maruti Alto K10 rated 2 star for adults and 0 stars for toddlers in Global NCAP 2.0 (similar to Bharat NCAP, based on Latin NCAP 2016) in 2023.
 Starting from August 2024, ESP was made standard on all trim levels.
 On 2nd March 2025 Maruti Suzuki made six airbags standard on all variants.